pwouik/VisuDemo/README.md

 ### Moving points

-Points are only the GPU in an SSBO
+Points are only the GPU in an SSBO.
+The number of point can be changed when starting the proram with CLI arguments Position updated with a compute shader
+    - todo explain weights
-Position updated with a compute shader used to be displayed by concurent writting of pixels on a texture
+used to be displayed by concurent writting of pixels on a texture